Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Next, they will likely ask you how many passengers and which date and time you want to go – just use your favorite translation app if needed.

-When I went, there were two departing buses per day, at 9:00 AM and 9:30 AM.
+As of the most recent update (early 2026), there are usually two or three departing buses per day, at 8:30 (less common), 9:00, and 9:30 AM.
 My one-way ticket to Middle Gorge cost RMB 40 (USD 6).
 I had to show my passport to buy the ticket.

 If your ticket is to Middle Gorge (meaning you’ve paid for your luggage to be taken to the end of the gorge), then it will say 中峡 (Middle Gorge) somewhere on it – most likely 丽江 –虎跳峽中峽 (Lijiang to Tiger Leaping Gorge Middle Gorge).